Follow College Fashion on Twitter!

 Sheena of the Uniform Project is one of my biggest fashion inspirations right now for many reasons: first of all, she pledged to wear the same dress (a “uniform” made by Eliza Starbuck) every day of the year in an effort to raise money for the Akanksha School Project.

 But not only is the Uniform Project about raising money for children in India to attend school, it is also about exploring sustainable fashion.
-Sheena uses pieces already in her wardrobe in different ways: socks layered over tights, thrifted shoes from Ebay and local shops, belts as necklaces, necklaces as belts, dresses and skirts layered under the uniform dress… her day-to-day creativity is astounding!
+Sheena uses pieces already in her wardrobe in different ways: socks layered over tights, thrifted shoes from eBay and local shops, belts as necklaces, necklaces as belts, dresses and skirts layered under the uniform dress… her day-to-day creativity is astounding!

 So what is sustainable fashion?